Skip to main content

 Getting to north Wales

 If north Wales is your first destination in Britain, then it’s best to arrive to Manchester Airport.
 This huge travel hub welcomes arrivals from all over the globe.
 From here, there is a direct train to Llandudno, which takes around two and a half hours.
-You can also reach several other destinations in north Wales by train (transferring in Chester) or coach (transferring in Liverpool).
+You can also reach several other destinations in north Wales by train from Manchester Airport (transferring in Chester) or get from Manchester Airport to north Wales by coach (transferring in Liverpool).

 If travelling to north Wales from London, Avanti West Coast operates trains from London Euston to Holyhead in Anglesey, taking around four hours.
 It stops at many north Wales destinations en route, including Bangor, Llandudno and Colwyn Bay.